nickfargo/state/src/transition.coffee.md

+    State = require './state'

+    module.exports =

 ## [Transition](#transition)

-A `Transition` is a transient `State` adopted by the `RootState` while it changes currency from one of its proper `State`s to another.
+A `Transition` is a transient `State` which acts as a “vehicle” for the `RootState`’s currency, carrying it from one proper `State` to another.

+When a transition is instigated, e.g. with a call to `State::change`, the `RootState` sets its `_current` reference to a new `Transition`, which then traverses the state tree from its `origin` to its `target`, adopting each `State` along the way as its `superstate`.

-A transition may invoke an `action` within the **domain** of the least common ancestor between its `origin` and `target` states.
-During this time it behaves as if it were a substate of that domain state, inheriting method calls and propagating events in the familiar fashion.
+If a transition includes an `action` function, this will be invoked when the `Transition` has ascended to the top of its *domain*, defined as the least common ancestor `State` between its `origin` and `target` states.
+The `action` may be asynchronous, during which time the `Transition` continues to behave as if it were a substate the domain, inheriting method calls and propagating events in the familiar fashion, until the `action` is concluded, upon which the `Transition` resumes its descent to its `target`.

+> See also: `State::change`

 > [Transitions](/docs/#concepts--transitions)
 > [Transition](/api/#transition)